 Four years ago, I was studying abroad in France.
 While I hoped to make friends with my host family and other French people, I also knew that my study-abroad experience would be significantly enhanced if I became friends with the other American college students in my program, giving me a ready-made group of companions with whom to visit museums and eat baguettes and live the expat life.

 So, as soon as I touched down on French soil, I tried to find myself a group of friends.
 I fell in with some people who I liked a lot—they were smart and curious and spoke French to each other even when the teachers weren't listening.
 We had some fun times together, first in Bordeaux, then in Paris.

 And then, after about a month, I found myself being ostracized—subtly, but methodically.
 I don't even know what I had done to offend the others, unless it all started the time I knocked over a bottle of red wine and stained an expensive tablecloth when we cooked dinner at one girl's apartment—but come on, a true friend will forgive you for that!
-And I had thought that this kind of ostracism was a vestige of junior high, but here we were juniors in college and I was being shunned.
+And I had thought that this kind of ostracism was a vestige of middle school, but here we were juniors in college and I was being shunned.